-After receiving order, Carrier-Web users can populate the details in Dispute Detail table which then generate Dispute Summary table in real-time.
-Evidence of these disputes can also be attached as image or pdf file type.
+After receiving the order, Carrier Web users can populate the details in the Dispute Detail table which then generates the Dispute Summary table in real-time.
+Evidence of these disputes can also be attached as an image or pdf file.